dirkharmsmerbitz/bob/README.md

 # send that snapshot to another region
 sendsnap <region>

-# simple things.. send a text
+# simple things.. send a text to my iPhone
 message <email> "server is up and running"

 # simple things.. remember things in a redis server